 Students choosing to use their AmeriCorps award to pay for educational expenses should be aware that federal regulation requires that the payments be issued to the school in two installments, one at the beginning of the term and the second at the mid-point of the term.
 The school will release those payments to the student’s account as the funds arrive at the school.

 Students should be aware that if they withdraw or fail to complete the period of enrollment in a term in which AmeriCorps funds have been paid, federal regulation may require the school to return a portion of the AmeriCorps funds.
 Per federal law, those returned funds will be credited back to the student’s account at the National Service Trust.

 What Happens When You Submit Your AmeriCorps Request

 The student logs on to the my.americorps.gov website and completes an Education Award Payment Request.

 The request appears in the PSU queue on the AmeriCorps site.
 Office of Student Financial Aid staff review their queue weekly for requests to pay current educational expenses.
 Business Affairs Office staff review their queue weekly for requests for forbearance and payment of qualified student loans (Perkins).

-Once PSU staff accepts the Education Award request, current term funds are transferred from the National Service Trust to the school within about a week.
+Once PSU staff accepts the Education Award request, current term funds are transferred from the National Service Trust to the school within about a week or beginning at the start of the term, if the award was requested for a future term.
 PSU staff will post Education Award payments to students’ accounts generally within 2-3 business days of receipt.